data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/session-template.md

 ## Description

-You're welcome to join us for our next Data Science: Ethics & Society Reading Group on DAY the DATE at [TIME GMT](LINK-TO-TIMEDATE).
+You're welcome to join us for our next Data Ethics & Society Reading Group on DAY the DATE at [TIME GMT](LINK-TO-TIMEDATE).
 This time we're going to watch/read [NAME OF CONTENT](LINK-TO-CONTENT) by AUTHOR(S), which is a VERY-SHORT-DESCRIPTION.

 Thank you to PERSON-WHO-SUGGESTED for suggesting this week's content, and to SESSION-LEADER, who'll be leading this week's meeting.